Search and Destroy (Person of Interest): Plot

-Reese (Jim Caviezel) and Finch (Michael Emerson) investigate their new number: Sulaiman Khan (Aasif Mandvi), CEO of Castellum, a company known for having the most powerful antivirus software.
-Khan's company has been hacked and documents show that he might be committing embezzlement.
+Reese (Jim Caviezel) and Finch (Michael Emerson) investigate their new number: Sulaiman Khan (Aasif Mandvi), CEO of Castellum, a company known for having the most widespread antivirus software, installed on most networked devices.
+Khan's company has been hacked and documents show that he has committed embezzlement.
+These leaks also reveal other information that causes those with relationships to Khan to cut ties.

-Khan's company starts debating whether they should suspend Khan over the recent leaks.
+Khan's company has a meeting to discuss whether they should fire Khan over the recent leaks.
 Due to Finch not wanting to work with Root (Amy Acker), Reese has Zoe Morgan (Paige Turco) infiltrate the company.
-The board of directors unanimously decide to remove Khan from his position and he storms out.
-The team realizes that Samaritan is behind everything and despite Finch's insistence in not intervening, Reese decides to continue with the mission.
-Khan tries to get in the company's server room but the police arrives.
-Khan is arrested and sent to Rikers Island after just 20 minutes of custody.
+The board of directors unanimously decide to fire Khan from his position and he is escorted out of the building.
+The team deduces that Samaritan is behind everything after realizing no human would have been able to gather and leak the data so fast.
+Despite Finch's insistence in not intervening due to the danger Samaritan poses to the team, Reese decides to continue with the mission.
+Khan breaks into the company's utility room to see the electrical meters, but the police arrive and arrest him.
+Khan is arrested and sent to Rikers Island after being in custody just 20 minutes.
 The team realizes Samaritan plans to kill Khan.

-Meanwhile, Root uses another alias to go to a restaurant and uses a toxin to sedate everyone and leave with a briefcase.
+Meanwhile, Root uses another alias to go to a restaurant and uses an incapacitating agent to sedate everyone and leave with a briefcase.
 She is pursued by Decima agents but she subdues them.
 Her actions attract interest from Greer (John Nolan), who sends Rousseau (Cara Buono) to kill her.